Reasons to bank sperm

 You may be referred for sperm banking by your doctor (if your storage will be NHS-funded) or you can call us directly to arrange an appointment if you are self-funding.

-We will arrange an appointment with you and give you written information to read and digest.
+We will arrange an appointment with you and give you some written information to read prior to your appointment.
+When you attend you are welcome to bring a partner or another person for support, and you will have lots of opportunities to ask questions.

 We recommend that you abstain from ejaculation for 2-3 days (and no longer than 7 days) before your appointment, where possible.

-Your appointment will be around 1-1.5 hours and consist of:
+Your first appointment will be around 1-1.5 hours and consist of:

 - Blood test for HIV and Hepatitis (if not already performed)